shanyuanyuan7/SSML-Net/README.md

 **SSML-Net** is proposed to overcome the limitations of constrained labeled samples and insufficient exploitation of visual and label semantic information in automated deep learning methods.
 By effectively leveraging large-scale unlabeled echocardiograms and semantic information derived from class labels, SSML-Net achieves state-of-the-art performance for AS severity classification.

 ### ✨ Key Components
-* **Semi-supervised Visual Representation Learning Branch:** Features a **Global–Local Feature Enhancement Encoder (GLFE-Encoder)** designed to capture both local structural cues and global contextual information.
+* **Global–Local Feature Enhancement Encoder (GLFE-Encoder):** Designed to capture both local structural cues and global contextual information.
 * **Adaptive Unified Contrastive Learning (AUCL):** Performs confidence-aware sample partitioning and dynamically incorporates unconfident samples to refine the decision boundary.
 * **Label Semantics-Driven Visual-Text (LSVT) Alignment:** Converts class labels into semantic text and applies a de-similarity constraint to mitigate inter-class semantic confusion.
 This explicitly aligns visual and textual features, enhancing fine-grained discrimination under limited annotations.